-Present: The Vice-Chancellor (Chair); the President of Lucy Cavendish College, the Master of St John's College (until 12:55), the Master of Fitzwilliam College and the President of
+Present: The Vice-Chancellor (Chair); the President of Lucy Cavendish College, the Master of St John's College (until 12:55), the Master of Fitzwilliam College and the President of Clare College; , (until 13:20), (until 13:00), with the 9 unications, the Senior Adm Compliance, the Chief Finan inistrator (Governance) and cial Officer, the The Senior and Ju unior Proctor were present.
+The Pro-Vice-Cha ancellor (Resources and Op eration) attended for Part 1 divestment from tl he arms industry' and item s d for part of discussion on it 994 'Terms of Reference: Wapanies belonging to the De Vorking Group on Executive Director of Develort of Development and Alur opment and Alumni Relatio nni Relations'. ns, attended for item Apologies were re eceived from: .
+Part 1: Strate egic Discussion

-Clare College; 7

-(until 13:20), (until 13:00),

-with the

-Registrary, the Director of Governance and Compliance, the Chief Financial Officer, the

-Director of Communications, the Senior Administrator (Governance) and the Council

-Director of Communications, the Senior Administrator (Governance) and the Council Secretariat Administrator.

-The Senior and Junior Proctor were present.

-The Pro-Vice-Chancellor (Resources and Operation) attended for Part 1.

-The Pro-Vice-Chancellor (Research) attended for part of discussion on item 993 'Grace on divestment from the arms industry' and item 994 'Terms of Reference: Working Group on Investments in and Research funded by Companies belonging to the Defence Industry'.

-, Executive Director of Development and Alumni Relations, attended for item 996 'Annual Report of Development and Alumni Relations'.

-Apologies were received from:

-Part 1: Strategic Discussion